garrandall/popular-music-data/tracks/baby-come-close-smokey-robinson.md

 Let this love be
 This is for real
 Let time stand still
-Ooh, so warm, so warm
+Oh, so warm, so warm
 So warm, yeah

 Turn the lights down low
 Baby, come close

-Ooh, so warm, so warm
+Oh, so warm, so warm
 So warm, so warm, so warm

-Ooh, turn the lights down low
+Oh, turn the lights down low
 Baby, come close
 Let dreams come true
 For me and you
 Oh, we won't regret, baby
 We won't forget
-Ooh, so warm, so warm, yeah, yeah
+Oh, so warm, so warm, yeah, yeah

 So warm, so warm, yeah
 So warm
 Turn the lights down low
 Baby, come close

-Ooh, so warm, so warm
+Oh, so warm, so warm
 So warm
 So warm, so warm
 So warm